Current Initiatives

 The Global Agri-Food Advancement Partnership (GAAP) is a new entity resulting from collaboration between Ag-West Bio, the Global Institute of Food Security, the Food Industry Development Centre, Innovation Place, and private sector partners.
 GAAP was created to support early and rapid growth stage companies within all areas of agriculture and food.

-GAAP combines the benefits of significant investment capital (up to $500,000), long-term incubation in a world-class facility (up to three years, with access to laboratories, greenhouses, and offices), along with guidance and training from sector-specific experts.
+GAAP combines the benefits of significant investment capital, long-term incubation in a world-class facility (with access to laboratories, greenhouses, and offices), along with guidance and training from sector-specific experts.

 Diverse Field Crops Cluster